viralemergence/tatat/rousettus_tutorial/README.md

 This will produce a fna file where each sequence has the unique cds_id assigned by TATAT and the gene symbol as the header, and the CDS under the header.
 This file may be used for subsequent analyses.

 **Troubleshooting:** As described previously, the main errors likely to occur here involve the NCBI servers and Datasets tool.
 To address them, consider:
-- Obtaining a NCBI API key
+- Obtaining a NCBI API key.
-- Not running this part of the code around midnight
+- Not running this part of the code around midnight.
-- Checking if the host system stores its SSL certificates in a directory other than "/etc"
+- Checking if the host system stores its SSL certificates in a directory other than "/etc".

 ### TATAT Coding Genes: Post QC Summary
 Normally, after the annotation stage of TATAT is complete, there are no additional steps.
 However, in the interest of validating TATAT we generated a number of scripts to ensure the final coding transcriptome produced reliable sequences for subsequent analysis.
 We will not cover each individual step, but they can all be found in [post_qc.sh](post_qc/post_qc.sh)